banzai-cicd/banzai/README.md

 ### gitOpsTrigger and gitOps
 ****
 Banzai supports [GitOps-style](https://www.xenonstack.com/insights/what-is-gitops/) deployments.
 GitOps allows you to back your environments and handle their deployments from a single repository as well as decouple CI from CD (good for security).
 Once configured, your Service repositories will complete all CI Banzai Pipeline steps.
 If Banzai determines that a new version has been created or a deployment should take place it will trigger a new Banzai Pipeline that builds your GitOps repository.
 The GitOps repository is responsible for recording all versions of each Service and updating your 'Stacks' with the correct versions in each environment.
-[You can view an example GitOps repo here](https://githubcom/banzai-cicd/GitOps).
+[You can view an example GitOps repo here](https://github.com/banzai-cicd/gitops).
 For our purposes, a 'Stack' is merely a collection of indvidual Services that should be deployed together.

 There are 2 methods of deployment via Banzai GitOps.
 1. automatic deployment
-  - the .banzai of your GitOps repo can be configured to automatically trigger a deployment based on the git branch of the upstream Service that triggered the GitOps job
+    1. the Jenkinsfile of your GitOps repo can be configured to automatically trigger a deployment based on the git branch of the upstream Service that triggered the GitOps job
 2. manual deployment
     1. A user manually runs 'Build With Parameters' on the GitOps master job manually from with-in Jenkins.
     2. The user will be presented with a series of user-input stages.
     3. The user can choose between 3 different styles of deployment
         1. 'Select Specific Versions' - The user will provide the version for each Service that should be deployed
         2. 'Promote Stack From Another Environment' - The versions from one environment will be copied to another
         3. 'Rollback Stack' - select a previous deployment to re-assign to an environment

 #### GitOps Configuration

-1. update the .banzai file in the repository of each Service that you would like to trigger a GitOps job with an instance of **Map<String, [BanzaiGitOpsTriggerCfg](src/com/github/banzaicicd/cfg/BanzaiGitOpsTriggerCfg.groovy)>**
+1. update the Jenkinsfile file in the repository of each Service that you would like to trigger a GitOps job with an instance of **Map<String, [BanzaiGitOpsTriggerCfg](src/com/github/banzaicicd/cfg/BanzaiGitOpsTriggerCfg.groovy)>**

 ex)
 ```